Vonng/pigsty/docs/v-infra.md

 ----------------
 ## `JUPYTER`

-Jupyter Lab is a complete data science R&D environment based on IPython Notebook for data analysis and visualization.
+Jupyter Lab is a complete data science R&D env based on IPython Notebook for data analysis and visualization.
 It is currently an optional Beta feature and is only enabled in the demo by default.

-Because JupyterLab provides Web Terminal feature, it is not recommended to enable it in production environment, you can use [`infra-jupyter`](p-infra.md#infra-jupyter) to deploy it manually on the meta node.
+Because JupyterLab provides a Web Terminal feature, it is not recommended to enable it in production env, you can use [`infra-jupyter`](p-infra.md#infra-jupyter) to deploy it manually on the meta node.